hetu2344/University-Management-System/README.md

       Once the desired project is completed, I will modify and add comments to code for better understanding.
 # Database
 You have two option to select a database, select only **1** from `MySQL` or `Derby DB`.
 This application is not designed to run *CRUD* operations on both of the databases at the same time.
+## MySQL
+If you want your database to be **MySQL**, then you will need my-sql-connector library.
+Since to get access to any database stores in MySQL we need a username and password for the connection.
+Moreover,this application is based on locally stored database username and password for each device will be different, so the application will ask you to provide username and password to connect the database.
+Also, provide user which have **previlage** to do *CURD* operations in your
+MySQL server.
+### Initializing the database in MySQL
+If you are using the application for first time, then you will have to CREATE the database locally first, which you will be asked at the beginning.
+The database will be stored into localhost:3308, which is default location for hosting databases locally in MySQL.
+The application will also ask for
 # Updates
 Any changes regarding source code will be updated as they are made and can be seen in `updates.md` file.
 # Cloning repository